codefornola/211-data-wrangling/README.md

-This project will help cleanup data for [Via Link](https://vialink.org/), the non-profit that runs the 211 system and call centers for the New Orleans-based region of Louisiana.
+This project will help cleanup data for [VIA LINK](https://vialink.org/), the non-profit that runs the 211 system and call centers for the New Orleans-based region of Louisiana.

 ## Initial setup

-### prerequisites
+### install Python

 You must have Python 3 installed.
 You can download it [here](https://www.python.org/downloads/).